 Frequently Asked Questions

-An SAT or ACT score is required to be considered for the 2021 BARSC-MD cohort.
+An SAT or ACT score is strongly recommended to be considered for the 2021 BARSC-MD cohort.
 Standardized testing is an important component of medical education and medicine: course finals, clerkship shelf tests, licensing exams, residency in-service exams, specialty boards, and maintenance of certification exams.
-Therefore, the committee sees ACT or SAT scores as a necessary part of our holistic review of you as a candidate for the BARSC-MD program.
+Therefore, the committee sees ACT or SAT scores as part of our holistic review of you as a candidate for the BARSC-MD program.

 At least one official SAT and/or ACT score must be received by the Office of Undergraduate Admissions no later than July 1, 2021 for you to be considered as a BARSC-MD candidate.